Skip to content

 Start Here

-Start with Hello, SASE: Your First 15 Minutes if you want the practical path: install, provider readiness, a safe first run, and the first visible agent record.
+If you want the practical path first, use Getting Started: Your First 15 Minutes: install, provider readiness, a safe first run, and the first visible agent record.

-More posts in the series are in the repository as drafts and will be published over time.
+More posts are in the repository as drafts and will be published over time.
 The generated archive below lists only the entries included in the public site.

 From Reading To Practice

-• Read the SDD flow to see how Spec-Driven Development turns plans, epics, and phase beads into executable work.
+• Read the SDD flow to see how Spec-Driven Development turns plans and epics into phase work, while standalone task beads capture independent follow-ups.

 • Open the repository for source, issues, and implementation details.